yireo/yireo-slides/slides/yireo/reacticon4-luma.md

 - Addition of [turbolinks](https://github.com/turbolinks/turbolinks)
 - Also see [devdocs](https://docs.swissuplabs.com/m2/extensions/breeze/devdocs/)

-^^But: For this to work, your own JS needs to be converted to the Breeze structure ([docs](https://docs.swissuplabs.com/m2/extensions/breeze/devdocs/theme-js/))
+But: For this to work, your own JS needs to be converted to the Breeze structure ([docs](https://docs.swissuplabs.com/m2/extensions/breeze/devdocs/theme-js/))

+---
+# Conclusion
+- Maybe this is not really worth it